reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 Even if you fall from up high, you may survive.
 Even if you fall from down low, you may die.
 Some fell from a height of 6 meters to the bottom of the river and died from their skulls.
 Others fell from a 6-meter-high pedestrian bridge onto the road and broke their heads, and died an hour and a half later.
 If you don’t want to fail, you should land with your head on the ground.
 If you fall skillfully, you will die on the spot even from a height of 5 meters.
 Also, although the damage to the place of landing may not kill you, death may occur due to special reasons.
 A 50-year-old woman fell from the fourth-floor balcony of an apartment and broke her waist in many places, but she died of systemic contusion.
 A man jumped from the third floor of his dormitory and died of pulmonary congestion and acute pulmonary embolism 20 days later.

-## Case Study 8: A college student who jumped from the 15th floor.
+## Case study 8: A college student who jumped from the 15th floor.
 How he felt during the jump.

 In October 1986, a 21-year-old junior college student jumped from the top floor of a 15th-floor apartment in Urawa City, Saitama Prefecture.
 With a "pop" sound, he fell to the iron roof of the bicycle shed.
 He was immediately taken to the hospital but had no other injuries other than a minor injury to his left foot.
 The roof of the bicycle shed where he fell left a large hole in the shape of a large font.